PreviousView allNext

 • Property repairs or rebuilding costs: Covers repairs after fires, natural disasters, or accidental damage.
 Some policies even include architect and engineer fees for large rebuilds.

 • Contents insurance for landlords: Covers items you own in the property, like appliances and fixtures.
-It won’t cover tenants’ belongings, so encourage them to get their own contents insurance.
+It doesn’t cover tenants’ belongings, so encourage them to get their own contents insurance.

 • Intentional damage by tenants: If a tenant causes intentional damage, landlord insurance can often cover repairs.
-Just check the terms to see what counts as “intentional” vs. “accidental” damage.
+Be sure to check the terms to see what counts as “intentional” vs. “accidental” damage.

 • Legal liability: Protects you if someone is injured on your property due to an issue you’re responsible for.
 Coverage amounts vary, but some policies go as high as $20 million.

-• Methamphetamine contamination: Sadly, meth contamination is a real risk for Kiwi landlords.
+• Methamphetamine contamination: Meth contamination is a real risk for Kiwi landlords.
 Many policies now cover clean-up costs if a tenant contaminates the property.

 Pro tip: Don’t just insure based on your purchase price—use a rebuild calculator to get an accurate estimate, especially in high-risk areas.